 Net-a-Porter’s sale to Compagnie Financière Richemont, in 2010, netted Busquets over 16 times her initial investment.

-Today, alongside Net-a-Porter, in which she still has a 2.7 percent stake, Busquets holds positions in companies including Moda Operandi, Astley Clarke and Maiyet through her investment fund, Cabus Ventures.
-She is also the founder of both CoutureLab and GiftLab, an e-commerce venture selling bespoke, handcrafted gifts.
+Today, alongside Net-a-Porter, in which she still has a 2.3 percent stake, Busquets holds positions in companies including Moda Operandi, Astley Clarke and Maiyet through her investment fund, Cabus Ventures.